liguowang/cpgtools/README.md

 ---
 This program performs differential CpG analysis using [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model based on
 [proportion values](#p2.2).
 It allows for covariable analysis.
-User can choose to use "binomial" or "quasibinomial" to model the data.
+Users can choose to use "binomial" or "quasibinomial" to model the data.
 According to "glm" documentation, "The *quasibinomial* family differs from the *binomial* family only in that the dispersion parameter is not fixed at one, so it can model over-dispersion".

 #### Basic usage